SoccerStatsUS/s1/README.md

+#### Todo

+Create a team ranking system based on the scores!
+Soccermetrics!

+Need an aliases model.

-# Start out with World Cup and Champions League! and EPL! and Italy!
+Start out with World Cup and Champions League! and EPL! and Italy!

 Time to migrate to postgresql.
 SQLite doesn't support unique constraints.
 Also, this will allow geoDjango support!

+#### Bugs

 Some of the main problems with this site: